- September 15, 2014

 "Bridge Constructor Medieval" is a physics-based puzzle game where you build bridges in a medieval setting using different materials like wood and stone.
 Your bridges must withstand various stress tests, such as attacks from catapults, to ensure safe passage for a wide range of vehicles and characters.
 The game features a variety of levels with increasing difficulty, allowing you to improve your engineering skills as you progress.

-- The game introduces unique mechanics such as building bridges that collapse to defeat enemies, adding a fun twist to the traditional bridge-building formula.
+- The game introduces new mechanics, such as building bridges that collapse under enemy troops, adding a fun twist to the traditional bridge-building formula.

-- The game is relatively short, with many players completing it in just a few hours, leading to concerns about replayability and value for money.
+- The game is quite short, with many players completing it in just a few hours, which may not justify the price for some.

 “One of the standout features is the game's campaign mode, which cleverly integrates a storyline involving protecting your castle and troops.”